hajimehoshi/cocoa_in_go/README.md

 # Cocoa application written in Go

-Just launch Xcode and you can run this application!
+Just launch Xcode and you can run this application on Xcode!

 ## License